-Congratulations on your purchase of the BT Engineering Paversaw and welcome to the family.
-BT Engineering has spent the last 50 years working with brickies and landscapers like yourself to develop a product that will work as hard and as long as you do.
-This is the why are the name brickies trust.
+Congratulations on the purchase of our next generation BT Engineering Bricksaw.
+This updated model is designed to fit either a 14" or 16" diamond cutting blade.
+BT Engineering has spent the last 50 years working with brickies to develop a product that will work as hard, and as long as you do.
+This is why BT Engineering Australia, is the name brickies trust.